Apostolic Church of Pentecost: Origins of ACOP (1920-1950)

 On 1 January 1920 Rev. Frank Small, a member of PAOC, wrote a letter to his organization stating "if you feel that I am unworthy of your further fellowship owing to my doctrinal stand, I shall leave my further fellowship to your judgment as to whether I am recognized as one of you" (the doctrinal differences are later clarified in Small's private correspondence as his belief in the finished work and the oneness doctrine).
 This letter was not recognized in any formal capacity by the PAOC, but Frank Small's name was removed from the next PAOC ministerial list.

 Small then founded a new Pentecostal denomination, called the Apostolic Church of Pentecost, which was granted Dominion charter on 25 October 1921.
 "With the doctrinal break in fellowship, he founded an organization that for many years endured as the only native Canadian Oneness organization."
 Small believed strongly that organization should never take precedence over Scripture.
 A big part of Small's focus was a belief that "God was bypassing the 'old denominations' and restoring the pure apostolic truth and practice to the church in the last days before the return of Christ."

 He considered that the oneness of the Godhead was being revealed.
 He published a paper called Living Waters in which he said that the Trinitarians had given Christ an "inferiority complex in the eyes of the world" by "separating Christ from his fatherhood."
 He also said that "Any teaching that minimizes the Lord Jesus Christ to second place in the Godhead in authority or power, is to be laid at the door of the enemy."

 The first ACOP conference took place in Winnipeg, Manitoba, in 1921, where Frank Small was elected the first moderator.
 Early in its history, the ACOP focused on three main things: missions work, a small publication called Living Waters (produced by Small), and the need for Bible training.
 During its early years, ACOP saw tremendous growth, including: "new churches planted, missionaries thrust out into the work of God, Bible Schools established, denominational material published and Camp ministries started."

+However, in 1946, ACOP experienced a decline in Eastern Canada.
+ACOP had previously established a presence in the Maritime provinces, but challenges related to theology and geography led to the departure of several congregations.
+Theologically, ACOP held Calvinist doctrines, which conflicted with the Arminian beliefs more common among Maritime Pentecostals, many of whom were influenced by the Holiness tradition.
+Additionally, the long distance from ACOP’s western Canadian base made organizational cohesion difficult.
+As a result, some of the Maritime churches withdrew from ACOP and aligned with the newly formed United Pentecostal Church in the United States, citing greater theological and geographic compatibility.